Security-Onion-Solutions/securityonion-docs/Installation.rst

 UEFI
 ----

-If you have a new machine with UEFI, please see https://help.ubuntu.com/community/UEFI.
+If your hardware has UEFI, please see https://help.ubuntu.com/community/UEFI.

 UEFI Secure Boot
 ----------------

-If your hardware has UEFI Secure Boot enabled, please see `Secure Boot <Secure-Boot>`__.
+If your hardware has ``UEFI Secure Boot`` enabled, please see `Secure Boot <Secure-Boot>`__.

 Language
 --------